-Thanksgiving is coming so I am playing with some pumpkin pie variations.
-As you know I love desserts that are actually good for you.
-This version of Pumpkin Pie is made with some very beneficial ingredients your body will love.
+This version of Pumpkin Pie is made with beneficial ingredients your body will love.
 The only sweetener is the dates.
-This dessert is very easy to make, delicious, creamy and super healthy.
+This dessert is easy to make, delicious, creamy and super healthy.
 There is no baking involved.

-Almonds are good for your heart, lower bad cholesterol, help build strong bones and teeth and contain healthy fats.
-Eating too many nuts is hard on the digestive system but in limited quantities they provide some good nutrition.
+Almonds are good for your heart, lower bad cholesterol and help build strong bones and teeth.
+They contain healthy fats and protein.
+Eating too many nuts can be hard on your digestive system but in limited quantities they provide good nutrition.

-Dates are a dry fruit that is sweet in taste and is rich in minerals and vitamins.
-It is a popular healing food in Ayruveda, particularly for the digestive system because they contain soluble fibers and insoluble fibers.
+Dates are a dried fruit that is sweet in taste and rich in minerals and vitamins.
+It is a popular healing food in Ayurveda, particularly for the digestive system because they contain soluble fibers and insoluble fibers.
 They are low in calories, high in iron and rich in potassium.

-The health benefits in the filling come mostly from the pumpkin, dates and coconut oil.
+There are many health benefits from pumpkin, cashews and coconut oil.

 Pumpkins are a great source of fiber.
 They are rich in beta carotene which plays a role in cancer prevention.
-The carotenoids in pumpkin can help keep the skin wrinkle free.
+The carotenoids in pumpkin help keep your skin wrinkle free.

-Coconut oil offers a variety of health benefits, including, fat burning, nourishing skin, scalp and hair, and even feeding the brain for better focus and memory.
+Coconut oil offers a variety of health benefits; fat burning, nourishing your skin, scalp and hair, and even feeding your brain for better focus and memory.

-Cashews are a rich and delicious nut which I use to provide a creamy texture.
+Cashews are a rich and delicious nut which gives this recipe a creamy texture.
 Although cashews are one of the lowest-fiber nuts, they are packed with vitamins, minerals and antioxidants.
 Unfortunately, they are one of the biggest offenders when it comes to phytic acid as compared to other nuts.
 Soaking them is an easy way to get rid of most of the phytic acid and other anti-nutrients.
 So be sure you soak the cashews.

 - 2 1/2 cups raw nuts almonds, walnuts or pecans sprouted are best (you can buy them sprouted in many health food stores), I used half almonds half walnuts

 - Place almonds in food processor and process until fine.

-- Add in dates, vanilla, and cinnamon.
+- Add in dates, vanilla, coconut oil and cinnamon.
 Process until the dates are broken down and the dough begins to hold together.

 - Add enough water to form a dough consistency.

-- Pat into a glass pie plate so that the crust is ¼ inch thick
+- Pat into a glass 9.5 inch pie plate so the crust is ¼ inch thick.

-- Add the pumpkin, dates, spice and vanilla.
+- Add the pumpkin, dates, pumpkin spice and vanilla.
 Process until smooth.

 - Pour in coconut oil and coconut milk while processing.

-- Taste for spice and sweetness. (if you want it sweeter you can add a few drops of stevia)
+- Taste for spice and sweetness. (if you want it sweeter add 1-2 tablespoons of honey or maple syrup)

 - Pour mixture into the crust.
 Spread to the edges and smooth over the top.